 Metadata management tools help you quickly locate the data you need, understand how different pieces of data are related, and ensure the data is accurate and useful.
 Tools like Informatica and Collibra are popular for helping users manage their metadata effectively.

-When an organization struggles with dispersed and difficult-to-find data, it results in wasted time seeking for information, inconsistent data utilisation across departments, and poor decision-making owing to untrustworthy data context.
+When an organization struggles with dispersed and difficult-to-find data, it results in wasted time seeking for information, inconsistent data utilization across departments, and poor decision-making owing to untrustworthy data context.

 With metadata management in place: